 Chapter 3: Science of Biotechnology – Monoclonal Antibody Technology

-Chapter 4: Science of Biotechnology - Peptides, Vaccines, Cell & Tissue Therapy, Liposomes, Nanobiotechnology, Animal sourced Products
+Chapter 4: The Science of Biotechnology: Peptides, Vaccines, Cell and Tissue Therapy, Liposomes, Nanobiotechnology, Animal-Sourced Products

-Chapter 7: Laws & Regulations Governing Biological Product Approval & Usage
+Chapter 7: Laws and Regulations Governing Biological Product Approval and Usage

-Chapter 8: Biotech Products and Indications I. Proteins
+Chapter 8: Biotechnology Products and Indications I. Proteins

 Chapter 10: Biotechnology Industry